willia4/resume/readme.md

 # Resume
 ## [James Williams][james]

 This project represents the resume of [James Williams][james].
-The resume itself is written in [markdown][] and is translated to various formats using the excellent opensource software [pandoc][].
+The resume itself is written in [markdown][] and is translated to various formats using the excellent open source software [pandoc][].
 The PDF is generated using [wkhtmltopdf][] instead of pandoc's PDF generator because I prefer styling things with HTML and CSS instead of LaTeX.

 The deploy target in the Makefile expects you to have my private SSH keys installed, so you won't have much luck there.